Smear layer: Bacterial Penetration

 Olgart et al. (1974) examined the penetration of bacteria into dentinal tubules of ground, fractured and acid treated dentin surfaces.
-In vitro the penetration of bacteria into tubules of intact dentin exposed by fracture was compared in pairs of teeth, one of which in each pair was mounted with intrapulpal hydrostatic pressure (30mmHg).
+In vitro the penetration of bacteria into tubules of intact dentin exposed by fracture was compared in pairs of teeth, one of which in each pair was mounted with intrapulpal hydrostatic pressure (30 mmHg).
 In vivo, intra pair comparisons of bacterial invasion into dentinal tubules beneath ground, fractured and acid treated surfaces were made.
 They observed that an outward flow of fluids into the tubules due to intrapulpal pressure mechanically hindered bacterial growth and that the debris and smear layer produced from grinding obstructed the bacterial invasion into tubules.
 However this barrier seemed to be removed after a few days which allowed bacterial growth into intact dentin.
 Olgart came to a conclusion that acid produced by microorganisms may dissolve the smear layer allowing bacteria to pass into dentinal tubules.

 However, when Pashley et al. (1981) studied the scanning electron microscope (SEM) appearance of dentin before and after removing successive layers of the smear layer they came to a different conclusion.
 Twenty dentin disks were cut from human extracted third molars.
 The dentin surface of the disks was etched with 6% citric acid for 5, 15, 30, 45 and 60 seconds.
 SEM examination showed that citric acid was able to remove smear layer in successive layers according to etching time finally exposing the dentinal tubules.
 Pashley concluded that the maintenance of the smear layer established a protective diffusion barrier.

 Gettleman et al. (1991) assessed the influence of a smear layer on the adhesion of sealer cements to dentin.
 A total of 120 teeth was tested, 40 per sealer namely AH26, Sultan, and Sealapex; 20 each with and without the smear layer.
 The teeth were split longitudinally, and the internal surfaces were ground flat.
 In the smear layer-free specimens the smear layer was removed by washing for 3 minutes with 17% EDTA followed by 5.25% NaOCl.
 Using a specially designed jig, the sealer was placed into a 4-mm wide × 4-mm deep well which was then set onto the tooth at a 90-degree angle and allowed to set for 7 days.
 This set-up was then placed into a mounting jig which was designed for the Instron Universal Testing Machine so that only a tensile load was applied without shearing.
 The set-up was subjected to a tensile load at a crosshead speed of 1 mm per min.
 The only significant difference with regard to the presence or absence of the smear layer was found with AH26, which had a stronger bond when the smear layer was removed.

 Removal of the smear layer

-Why is the smear layer removed?
+Reasons for removal

 The smear layer can affect bonding, disinfection as well as obturation hence why it is considered important to remove.
 As discussed earlier this is a result of the fact that bacteria can be left entombed within the smear layer, if not removed.